When did I do what?

 January 1989 Started on the EEC RACE project at Scandinavian Airlines System (SAS) as a consultant (still employed by AmbraSoft A/S).

-Worked with Sun Sparc workstations making multi-media, -user, -tasking, -database, -server, -client, ... applications for RESAM (Remote Expert Support for Aircraft Maintenance) !
+• Worked with Sun Sparc workstations making multi-media, -user, -tasking, -database, -server, -client, ... applications for RESAM (Remote Expert Support for Aircraft Maintenance) !

 August 1991 Finished the EEC project and returned to AmbraSoft A/S.

-March 1992 Got a job at UNIRAS A/S.
+March 1992 Got a job at UNIRAS A/S. Got laid off when the company went bankrupt.

-May 1993 Got a job at ScanView A/S (the Danish HQ never get around to make their web-site!).
+May 1993 Got a job at ScanView A/S.

-Worked with a software RIP (ScriptWorks from Harlequin) under Windows NT.
+• Worked with a software RIP (ScriptWorks from Harlequin) under Windows NT.

 We used all kinds af languages to implement our projects including: C, C++, assembler and PostScript.